Eve Ensler: Personal life

 V was born in New York City, the second of three children of Arthur Ensler, an executive in the food industry, and Chris Ensler.
 She was raised in the northern suburb of Scarsdale.
 Her father was Jewish and her mother Christian, and she grew up in a predominantly Jewish community; however, V identifies herself as a Nichiren Buddhist and says that her spiritual practice includes chanting Namu Myōhō Renge Kyō and doing yoga.

 V says that from the ages of five to ten, she was sexually and physically abused by her father.
 Growing up, she has said she was "very sad, very angry, very defiant.
 I was the girl with the dirty hair.
 I didn't fit anywhere."

 V attended Middlebury College in Vermont, where she became known as a militant feminist.
 After graduating in 1975, she had a string of abusive relationships and became dependent on drugs and alcohol.
 In 1978, she married Richard Dylan McDermott, a 34-year-old bartender, who convinced her to enter rehab.
-When she was 23, she adopted Mark Anthony McDermott, her husband's 16-year-old son from his first marriage.
+She adopted Mark Anthony McDermott, her husband's 16-year-old son from his first marriage.
 Their relationship came to be a close one, and V said that it taught her "how to be a loving human being".
 After V suffered a miscarriage, Mark took the name she had planned for her baby, Dylan.
 V and Dylan's father separated in 1988, the former citing that she "needed the independence, the freedom".
 According to a 2012 article in the Sydney Morning Herald, "After her marriage ended, she had a long relationship with the artist and psychotherapist Ariel Orr Jordan but is single now, which seems to suit her nomadic lifestyle – she has homes in New York and Paris but travels much of the year."